 Boise is a home to bed bugs, ticks, fleas, Mormon cricket, tarantula hawk, wasp and black widow spiders.

 YES!
-Dangerous bugs are found in Boise and you should beware of them if you spot any and call for professional help immediately.
+Dangerous bugs are found in Boise and you should beware of them.
+If you spot any of these pests, give Averse Pest Control a call.
 So, let us take you through a quick profile summary of the dangerous bugs and find out what you can do about them.

 Black Widow Spiders